-If you want better terms on your credit card, all you really have to do is call your card company and ask, a new CreditCards.com survey shows.
+If you want better credit card terms, the best thing to do is call your card company and ask, a new CreditCards.com survey shows

 Whether you want to avoid your annual fee, get a late fee waived, reduce your interest rate or raise your credit limit, there’s a good chance your call will pay off.